wyuinche/mitum-js-util/README.md

 ## Sign Message

-Sign message with btc, ether, stellar keypair.
+Sign message with Keypair.

-'mitumc' supports 'generate' and 'get' keypairs.
+`mitumc` supports 'generate' and 'get' keypairs.
 You can get signature digest which contains a signature by signing with keypairs.

 ### Usage

 #### Sign String/Bytes

-Each keypair supports 'sign' method that generates Buffer format signature by signing Buffer format message.
+Each keypair supports `sign` method that generates Buffer format signature by signing Buffer format message.

-If you want to get signature for 'mitum-currency', use 'bs58' to encode the signature.
+If you want to get signature for 'mitum-currency', use `bs58` to encode the signature.

 ```js
 import mitumc from 'mitumc';